Tomboy (1985 film): Box office

-The film was released on January 25, 1985 to 409 theaters and grossed $1,723,935 in the opening weekend (12.2%).
-Its final grossing in the US market was $14,100,000.
+The film was released on January 25, 1985 in 409 theaters in Minnesota, Chicago, Atlanta, Jacksonville, Charlotte, New Orleans, Memphis, Cincinnati and Indianapolis and grossed $1,723,935 in the opening weekend.
+Its final gross in the US and Canada was $14,100,000.

 Home media

 Tomboy received it first official DVD release in the United States on August 22, 2006.
 On September 29, 2009, Mill Creek Entertainment released Tomboy is a 'Too Cool for School Collection' which also featured Malibu Beach, Hunk, Cavegirl, The Van, The Pom Pom Girls, My Tutor, Jocks, Coach, The Beach Girls, Weekend Pass, and My Chauffeur.
 The film was also released alongside other feature film DVD collection.
 In 2011, it was released with Malibu Beach, My Chauffeur and Weekend Pass.
 It was made available in another 4-movie pack with My Tutor, My Chauffeur and Jocks.